 PHY 2253.
 PHYSICAL SCIENCE II, LECTURE.
-A lecture course that includes studies of chemistry, geology, and meteorology.
+A lecture course that includes studies of chemistry, and earth science.

 PHY 2411.
 GENERAL PHYSICS I, LABORATORY.
 A laboratory course that contains experiments and exercises that reinforce the principles introduced in PHY 2413 General Physics I, Lecture.